k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### SET Command

-The Fabric ```set;``` command displays the values Fabric session's settings such as project name, [sync mode](/articles/14_sync_LU_instance/02_sync_modes.md), scope, and displays the session variables values.
-Note that starting V6.5.9 the settings with default value are not displayed.
+The Fabric SET command displays the values Fabric session's settings such as project name, [sync mode](/articles/14_sync_LU_instance/02_sync_modes.md), scope, and displays the session variables values.
+Note that the settings with default value are not displayed.
 They become part of SET command's output only after being set to another value.

 #### Fabric Setting - Session Level